Got Good Healthcare?

 I’m sure we can all agree: It’s scary enough when your health is in question, but it’s even scarier when you don’t feel well and you’re dismissed by the person you’ve looked to for help.

 So, what does good health care look like?
 What should a good patient-practitioner exchange look like?
 Yes, I am blogging for the Wildwood Medicine clinic, which means, yes, I am biased.
 I wanted to be affiliated with Wildwood the moment I met the owners, Sasha Rose and Daniel Katz.
 This is to say that I wanted to work at a clinic where patient care was a priority; a place where patients felt safe, well-cared for, and most importantly, heard.
 And so I found Wildwood Medicine.
+If you also work in a health care setting where patient care is the priority then you may want to update your medical devices.
+If this is something you are interested in, then why don’t you check out a company like Covidien who can offer further information.

 When I returned to Maine (after 10 years of being in Oregon), I started calling clinics in Portland, Maine that offered acupuncture; I figured I’d make some connections and search out possible employment opportunities.
 I got a lot of “sorry, the owner of the clinic is busy, can I take your number?” followed up by no return call.
 Bummer.
 But hey, people are busy.